 Martha Lane Fox, co-founder of lastminute.com is appointed Chair of WeTransfer’s Supervisory Board.

 The company announces two key additions to its executive leadership team with the appointment of Melissa Nussbaum as Chief Financial Officer and Alexandar Vassilev as Chief Product and Technology Officer.

 Martha Lane Fox (Chair) co-founded lastminute.com and the charitable foundation, Antigone.
 Martha was appointed as a crossbench peer in the House of Lords and Chancellor of the Open University in 2014.
 She is also the founder of DotEveryone, a think tank focused on championing responsible technology.
 Martha sits on the Boards of Twitter and Chanel and is recognized globally for her services to the digital economy and charity.

 Bas Beerens is the founder of WeTransfer.
 Also the founder of Oy Communications and WeMarket, Bas is currently a consultant for a wide range of companies and an active investor with the Dutch Founders Fund.

-Irena Goldenberg is a partner at Highland Europe, who represents the company on the boards of WeTransfer, eGym, Jampp, JUNIQE, Smartly.io, and Wolt.
-Prior to joining Highland, Irena was at Flybridge Capital Partners, involved with several investments.
+Irena Goldenberg is a co-founder and partner at Highland Europe, a growth-stage technology fund.
+Irena represents Highland Europe on the boards of eGym, Jampp, JUNIQE, Smartly.io, Supermetrics, WeTransfer and Wolt.

 Erik Huggers is an independent member of the supervisory board with an extensive track record in scaling up subscription-based companies.
 As the former CEO of VEVO, Erik has in-depth expertise in digital media and online services.